Recent changes in income

 - the request must be submitted by October 31, 2021.

 - For students registering for Spring semester only, your application must be sent before January, 31st, 2022.

 Tuition fee waiver request

 Students enrolled on a PhD programme with the Doctoral School may be eligible to request a tuition fee waiver.
 All requests will be examined by Sciences Po’s Student services office and the Doctoral School.
 A committee will examine all requests individually.

-Students must complete an online form with all requested documents by 30th Septembre 2019 at the latest.
-A committee will take place mid-October.
+Students must complete an online form with all requested documents by 30th Septembre 2021 at the latest.
+A committee will meet mid-October.